 Review of Arvia

 The 2022-built MS Arvia cruise ship is P&O UK fleet's second Excellence-class boat, with sistership Iona.
-The vessel is currently under construction (at Meyer Werft in Papenburg Germany) and scheduled for delivery and inauguration in December 2022.
-P&O Arvia and Iona are currently the newest and largest passenger liners designed and built for the UK source market.
+Both vessels are Germany-built (at Meyer Werft's yard in Papenburg).
+P&O's Arvia and Iona are currently the newest and largest passenger liners designed and built for the UK source market.

 Other Helios-Excellence-Class vessels (Arvia sisterships) include Carnival Mardi Gras (2021), Carnival Celebration (2022), Carnival Jubilee (2023), Costa Smeralda (2019), Costa Toscana (2021), AIDAnova (2018), AIDAcosma (2021).